 - 4. Evaluation Risk is the risk that independent EM&V will, based on different measurement methodologies and assumptions, support different levels of savings than those estimated in this plan.
 The Company minimizes this risk through its ongoing work with its EM&V consultant, insights gained through Company experiences in other jurisdictions, and by utilizing the TRM and other industry guidelines to estimate program savings.
 The Company and its EM&V consultant will also work with the Commission's SWE, in an effort to perform EM&V activities consistent with Commission direction in a sufficiently robust manner so as to reliably capture all applicable program-related savings. - 5.
 Regulatory Risk is the risk that the rules governing compliance, recognition of savings estimates, reporting or management of program budgets may change in a manner that will impair the Company's ability to meet the requirements set forth in the 2015 Implementation Order.
-The Company minimizes this risk through active participation in regulatory proceedings, rulemakings and working groups, through its ongoing work with Commission Staff, the SWE and its EM&V consultant, and by following regulatory guidance. - 4.1.3.
+The Company minimizes this risk through active participation in regulatory proceedings, rulemakings and working groups, through its ongoing work with Commission Staff, the SWE and its EM&V consultant, and by following regulatory guidance.
+Additionally, as acknowledged by the Commission in its 2015 Implementation Order, potential changes to PJM demand response programs during the Phase III Period, such as modifications required by the appeal of FERC Order 745 to the U. S. Supreme Court or through changes in capacity markets or auctions, could pose material uncertainty and risk related to the Company's ability to achieve the Phase III demand response program requirements.
+The Company will minimize this risk by monitoring the wholesale market and other regulatory proceedings and will notify the Commission if it believes changes to its demand response targets are necessary. - 4.1.3.
 Describe how EDC plans to address human resource and contractor resource constraints to ensure that adequate personnel and contractors are available to implement the EE&C plan successfully.